stacksjs/httx/README.md

 # httx

 > httx is a simple, fast, lightweight and user-friendly API client.
+Whether you are working with a CLI, a library or a server, httx is a perfect choice for making HTTP requests.

 ## Features